 While online photos are helpful for narrowing down options, it’s easy to miss details such as how well the community is maintained, how much parking is available, or what the laundry rooms look like.
 If possible, take a trip to visit the community before making a decision.

 Schedule a tour with an apartment community or attend an open house so you can get a real sense of what the community is like.
-Make a list of questions to ask while you’re on tour (like where your mail will be delivered, what utilities are included and what are extra, what is the parking situation for yourself and guests, what additional costs there are to moving in, etc.).
+Make a list of questions to ask while you’re on tour (like where your mail will be delivered, what is the parking situation for yourself and guests, what additional costs there are to moving in, etc.).

 Tip 4: Read and Understand Your Lease